-(Mark One)

-[X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2018

-OR

-[ ] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number: 1-9210

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

-Occidental Petroleum Corporation Savings Plan

-B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:
+(Mark One [X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 OR [ ] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 nsition period from to on file number: 1-9210 Commission A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Occidental Petroleum Corporation Savings Plan B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: